-There are plenty of nonfatal injuries at construction sites, as well, with one in 10 construction workers getting hurt on the job every year.
-A lack of experience clearly plays a role in these injuries, since nearly two-thirds of them occur within the employee’s first year on the job.
-These injuries can devastate entire families by threatening current and future earnings.
+There is also a high risk of nonfatal injuries on construction sites as well, with one in 10 construction workers getting hurt on the job every year.
+A lack of experience often plays a role in these injuries, since nearly two-thirds of them occur within the employee’s first year on the job.
+These injuries can devastate entire families and threaten current and future earnings.

 - Injuries from slips and falls, including head, neck, knee, and back